-4. What is an advisory say-on-pay vote?
+3. What is an advisory say-on-pay vote?

 The advisory vote on say-on-pay is provided to allow Unitholders to show their approval or disapproval of SmartCentres' executive compensation policies which are described in detail in the accompanying management information circular.
 An advisory vote is non-binding on SmartCentres and it remains the duty of the Board of Trustees and the Corporate Governance and Compensation Committee of SmartCentres to develop and implement appropriate executive compensation policies for SmartCentres.
 The Corporate Governance and Compensation Committee will take into account the results of the vote when considering future executive compensation arrangements.
-At SmartCentres' annual general meeting of Unitholders held on June 15, 2021, Unitholders holding over 98% of the votes cast at the meeting voted in favour of SmartCentres' approach to executive compensation.
+See the section entitled "Executive Compensation - Letter from the Chair of the Corporate Governance and Compensation Committee" in the accompanying management information circular for more information.

-5. How do unitholders vote?
+4. How do unitholders vote?

-If you are a "non-registered" Unitholder because your units and/or special voting units are not registered in your name but are instead registered in the name of Canadian Depository for Securities Limited, CDS Clearing and Depository Services Inc., CDS INC., CDS Innovations Inc. or their affiliates, or in the name of an intermediary that you deal with in respect of your units and/or special voting units (which may include banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered registered retirement savings plans, registered retirement income funds, registered education savings plans, tax-free savings accounts and similar plans), SmartCentres has elected to send you copies of the notice of the meeting, the accompanying management information circular and the voting instruction form (collectively, the "meeting materials") indirectly through intermediaries.
+If you are a "non-registered" Unitholder because your units and/or special voting units are not registered in your name but are instead registered in the name of Canadian Depository for Securities Limited, CDS Clearing and Depository Services Inc., CDS INC., CDS Innovations Inc. or their affiliates, or in the name of an intermediary that you deal with in respect of your units and/or special voting units (which may include banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered registered retirement savings plans, registered retirement income funds, registered education savings plans, tax-free savings accounts and similar plans), SmartCentres has elected to send you copies of the Notification and the voting instruction form (collectively, the "meeting materials") indirectly through intermediaries.